PigeonCoding/flag.odin/README.md

-# a flag parsing lib for odin
+# a flag parsing single file lib for odin

 ## how to install
 ### in same directory